- Home

 Symptoms of cancer of the uterus

-Any of these symptoms can happen for other reasons, but it is best to check with your doctor if you are concerned.
+Any of these symptoms can happen for other reasons, but it is best to see your doctor for a check-up.

 View the Cancer Council NSW editorial policy.